 Clients for whom quality work is important know that properly specified, suitable coatings applied over a properly prepared surface under specific conditions, and cured appropriately, offer long-term value and corrosion protection.
-Yet facility owners may not know how to make sure they get a good coating specification, or a competent team to apply high performance coatings, and the cost of coating failure and rework is high, from reduced profits to scheduling delays and even coating failure.
+Yet facility owners may not know how to make sure they get a good coating specification, or a competent team to apply high performance coatings.
+The cost of coating failure and rework is high, from reduced profits to scheduling delays and even coating failure.

-Vulcan Painters hold six QP certifications, having demonstrated competence in all of these areas of coatings application.
+Vulcan Painters hold six QP certifications, having demonstrated competence in all of these areas of coating application.

 Society for Protective Coatings QP1 Certification